lyudchik/LoseIt/docs/testing/Test plan.md

 	1. Search for information via the Internet
 	2. Search for information in the local database

- It is also important to check correctness of non- functional requirements:
+ It is also important to check correctness of non-functional requirements:

  - Usability:
 	All functional elements of the user interface have names describing the action that the element does.